jalvarado1381/HARDS-Analisys/README.md

 **Image generated in GNU/Linux with the command ```tree - version 1.6.0```**

-As you can see at the image it is compound by two directories called **test** and **train**, containing the data obtained in  the experiment (X_test.txt and X_train.txt files), the README.txt (general information about experiment and the data)  and the files activity_labels.txt, features_info.txt and features.txt (these three last file made up the Code Book).
+As you can see at the image it is compound by two directories called **test** and **train**, containing the data obtained in  the experiment (X_test.txt and X_train.txt files), the README.txt (general information about experiment and the data)  and the files activity_labels.txt, features_info.txt and features.txt (these three last file made up the codebook).

 Our work consist in merge the files X_test.txt and X_train.txt located in the directories **test** and **train** respectively to build a data set from which we're going to take the means() and std() variables to create newly another data set with only those variables, once we have it, it is necessary to generate another new data set with the [average](https://en.wikipedia.org/wiki/Average#Arithmetic_mean) of each variable for each activity and each subject.

 ##Script Explanation

-For the development of this script I was focused on only using the base library of R, so you will notice only appear basic functions and tools for completing the requirements.
+For the development of this script I was focused on only using the base library of R, so you will notice that only appear basic functions and tools for completing the requirement.

-The script is divided into 5 parts.
-You will be able to identify each part for a sharp rectangles I made around them.
+The R script is divided into 5 parts.
+For helping to identify them  I made a sharp rectangles around them.

+Each of the parts are explained too in following lines:

 ##### 1.- Merging  the training and the test sets.